-- Upper layers (Application layer, Presentation layer and Session layer) convert the message to data and send it to the Transport layer which is the heart of the OSI Model.
+- The upper layers (Application layer, Presentation layer, and Session layer) convert the message to data and send it to the Transport layer which is the heart of the OSI Model.

-- The Transport layer converts the data to segments and sends it to the Network layer.
+- The Transport layer converts the data into segments and sends it to the Network layer.

 - The Network layer converts the segments to packets and sends these packets to the Data Link layer.

 - The Data Link layer converts the packets to frames and then sends frames to the Physical layer.